Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 Glen's Position

 I own Fannie Mae and Freddie Mac junior preferred shares — FNMAS, FMCKJ, and the full basket.
-I started buying in 2014 and have not sold a single share.
+I started buying common shares in 2014, then sold them all around 2016 and converted my entire position into junior preferred.
 My entire net worth is riding on this.

 “I don't respect people that recommend things they themselves do not own.”